IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 ---
-title: JavaScript Express Integration
+title: Client-Side JavaScript Integration
-sidebar_label: JavaScript Express
+sidebar_label: Client-Side Integration, JavaScript
-pagination_label: JavaScript Express Integration
+pagination_label: Client-Side JavaScript
-description: Information about integrating with UID2 SDK for JavaScript as part of your UID2 implementation.
+description: Information about integrating with UID2 SDK for JavaScript as part of your UID2 client-side integration.
 hide_table_of_contents: false
 sidebar_position: 04
 ---

-# JavaScript Express Integration Guide
+# Client-Side Integration Guide for JavaScript

 This guide is for publishers who want to integrate with UID2 and generate [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) (advertising tokens) using only JavaScript client-side changes on their website with minimum effort.

 This guide does not apply to publishers who want to use a [private operator](../ref-info/glossary-uid.md#gl-private-operator), or who want to generate tokens server-side.
-Those publishers should follow the [JavaScript Standard Integration Guide](integration-javascript-standard.md).
+Those publishers should follow the [Server-Side Integration Guide for JavaScript](integration-javascript-standard.md).

 UID2 provides a UID2 SDK for JavaScript (see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md)) with the following features: